 - The American Water Resources Association offers scholarships to undergraduates students enrolled in a program related to water resources.
 Grant applications are due in April.
 The undergraduate scholarship will be awarded to the student most qualified by academic performance.
 Measures of academic performance include the cumulative grade point average, relevance of the student’s curriculum to water resources, and leadership in extracurricular activities related to water resources.

-- The Department of Defense (DoD) offers scholarships to undergraduate, master's, and doctoral students who have demonstrated ability and special aptitude for training and education in Science, Technology, Engineering & Mathematics (STEM) fields and offers them career opportunities to continue their research in civil service roles following graduation.
-Through the Science, Mathematics, And Research for Transformation Defense Scholarship for Service Program (SMART), we are proud to offer our research leaders of tomorrow not only an education, but a career.
+Department of Defense (DoD) offers scholarships to undergraduate, master's, and doctoral students who have demonstrated ability and special aptitude for training and education in Science, Technology, Engineering & Mathematics (STEM) fields and offers them career opportunities to continue their research in civil service roles following graduation.

 - The Mickey Leland Environmental Internship Program will match candidates with sponsored internships in Texas in environmental science and engineering fields.
 Applications are due in February, see Dr. Thompson for forms.